-Wealthfront – Based in the San Francisco Bay Area, Wealthfront is the original robo-advisor and launched in 2011.
+Betterment – Based in New York City, Betterment is the original robo-advisor and launched in 2011.
 Its board includes Dr. Burton Malkiel, professor of economics, emeritus and senior economist at Princeton University.
 He is most known for authoring the classic finance book, A Random Walk Down Wall Street, now in its 12th edition.
-Wealthfront charges just 0.25% to manage your money, with the first $15,000 free using my link.
+Betterment charges just 0.25% to manage your money, with the first $15,000 free using my link.

-Sign up for Wealthfront for free and have them construct a model portfolio for you.
+Sign up for Betterment for free and have them construct a model portfolio for you.
 They recently raised $75 million in funding in 1Q2018 from Tiger Global.
 They manage over $25 billion in AUM now as of 2H2019.

 Read the full Betterment review here.